 IMP731 is a depleting antibody intended to destroy LAG-3 expressing activated T cells involved in autoimmunity, being developed by partner GlaxoSmithKline (GSK).

 IMP701 is an antagonist antibody targeting the LAG-3 molecule on T cells with potential applications in the treatment of cancer, under development by our partner Novartis.

 Our newest product candidate, IMP761, is an antibody against highly active immune cells in autoimmune diseases, currently in preclinical development.

 Immutep, formerly Prima BioMed, was originally created as a mining company (Prima Resources) in Australia in 1987, and was first publicly traded in 1988 on the Australian Stock Exchange.
 The Company was repositioned as a biotechnology company in 2001 following the acquisition of the rights to develop technologies from the Austin Research Institute (now the Burnet Institute), including CVac™, an immunotherapeutic product candidate.

-On 2 October 2014, Prima announced the acquisition of Immutep SA (Immutep), a private French biotechnology company.
+On 2 October 2014, Prima BioMed announced the acquisition of Immutep SA, a private French biotechnology company.

 Immutep’s corporate headquarters are in Sydney, Australia.
-Additional offices, operating subsidiaries are located in Germany, the United States and France.
+Immutep also has operations in Germany, France and the United States.

 LAG-3 stands for Lymphocyte Activation Gene-3 (LAG-3 or CD223), a protein which in humans is encoded by the LAG-3 gene.
 It is a cell surface molecule, which is involved in the regulation of T cells.